Stilfontein Tragedy Sparks Outrage: MACUA, ATM and SAFTU Demand Accountability for Miners' Deaths

 The Mining Affected Communities United in Action (MACUA) has been vocal about the government’s handling of the matter, saying that it was an avoidable massacre.

-Speaking exclusively to Briefly News, Magnificent Mndebele, head of communication and media at MACUA-WAMUA, said they welcomed the rescue operation by Mine Rescue Services (MRS) and the State but regretted that action to save the lives of those trapped underground, came too late for miners who passed away while trying to make a living.
+Speaking exclusively to Briefly News, Magnificent Mndebele, head of communication and media at MACUA-WAMUA, said they welcomed the rescue operation by Mine Rescue Services (MRS) and the state.
+However, they regretted that action to save the lives of those trapped underground came too late for miners who passed away while trying to make a living.

-Mndebele added that they acknowledge that “these poor black working-class men were working without proper regulations and state sanction in place”; it was only because the State failed to work with communities to create safe and regulated artisanal mining practices.
+Mndebele added that they acknowledge that “these poor black working-class men were working without proper regulations and state sanction in place," but it was because the state failed to work with communities to create safe and regulated artisanal mining practices.

 The vehicle transporting the cage used to recover miners from an abandoned shaft.